wilberanderson/bee-net/readme.md

 Before you put the updated images into the training set, be sure to check through the `cropped_imgs` directory.
 If any pictures are not of bees, remove them, then re-run the cell after the heading "Copy files to new folder".
 This should create a new version of the label_data_* folder, which you can use for training, testing, and validation.

 After enough (2-4, depending) runs of the notebook where you feed the output data back into the training set, the algorithm should kick in and take over the training.
+At that point, you should switch to locally hosted files for training.

+Sample detection:
 ![Sample detection:](git_images/4978-1.jpg)

 ![...and the crop](git_images/4978-1c.jpg)